What are the aims of this leaflet?

 Is herpes simplex hereditary?

 No. You catch it through direct contact with an affected area of a person’s skin or mucosa when the virus is active.
 When the infection is active on your skin, do not let that area touch another person’s skin.
-It is uncertain whether the virus can be transmitted by sharing towels, etc, but when there is an active infection it is advised that sharing of towels, razors, flannels, etc, should be avoided.
+Herpes cannot be caught from towels, swimming pools, saunas or from toilet seats.
+However, it can be passed on through sharing sex toys, or other intimate items such as razors, when there is an active lesion.

 What does herpes simplex feel like and what does it look like?

 The very first infection is often unnoticed as it may only produce a short-lived redness of the skin.
 Sometimes, however, a first infection can make a person feel very unwell with a temperature, swollen lymph glands and soreness and blisters in the mouth, on the lips or elsewhere on the skin.

 The virus may lie dormant in the nerve endings for some time but when it becomes active again, the first symptom is a burning or stinging pain at the affected site, followed by pink bumps and small blisters.
 The blisters quickly dry and crust over, and the areas usually heal within a few days.
 Symptoms may recur at the same place or nearby.

 If herpes simplex virus infects the eye, it causes pain, discharge and sensitivity to light, and can cause scarring.

 Usually the clinical appearance of the skin affected by herpes simplex is enough to make a diagnosis.
 A surface swab can be taken by a nurse or doctor to confirm the diagnosis.
 The result usually takes a few days.
 If you think you may have herpes in the genital area, it will have been caught through sexual activity.
 It is therefore important that you attend your local Genito-Urinary Medicine (GUM) or Sexual Health clinic.
 This is because other sexually transmitted diseases may be present and should be tested for as well.